REPORT FOR THE PERIOD FROM 1 JANUARY 2017 TO 31 DECEMBER 2017

 The Board should establish an Audit Committee with written terms of reference which clearly set out its authority and duties.

-All the members of the AC, including the Chairman of the AC, are non-executive independent Directors.
+All members of the AC, including the Chairman of the AC, are non-executive independent Directors.
 The members bring with them invaluable recent and relevant managerial and professional expertise in accounting and related financial management domains; in particular the Chairman of the AC is a Fellow of the Institute of Singapore Chartered Accountants, among other professional affiliations, and Tan Sri Amirsham A Aziz, another AC member, is a Certified Public Accountant of Malaysia.
 None of the AC members were previously partners or directors of the incumbent external auditors, KPMG LLP, within the previous 12 months nor does any of the AC members hold any financial interest in KPMG LLP.

 The AC has explicit authority to investigate any matter within its terms of reference.
 Management is required to provide the fullest co-operation in providing information and resources, and in implementing or carrying out all requests made by the AC.
 The AC has direct access to the internal and external auditors and full discretion to invite any Director or executive officer to attend its meetings.
 Similarly, both the internal and external auditors are given unrestricted access to the AC.